Monika199211/Deploying_Heart_Disease_Prediction/README.md

 ## Deployment:
 - Used Streamlit to create the Web Application.
 - Used Heroku platform for deployment my [Web Application for predicting Heart-Disease](https://deploy-heartdisease-prediction.herokuapp.com/).

-### Notes:
-- Learnt about using the version during Local Deployment.
-_ Keep in mind to deploy the model using the same local environment as it was trained on.
-(I previously did the mistake of modelling at Kaggle and then using the saved model to deploy on my localhost).
 - Use the [Streamlit Cheat Sheet](https://discuss.streamlit.io/t/streamlit-cheat-sheet/4912) while coding.